Bobby Williams (baseball)

-Bobby Lawns Williams (September 30, 1895 to December 30, 1978) was an American baseball shortstop in the Negro leagues.
+Bobby Lawns Williams (September 30, 1895 to December 30, 1978) was an American professional baseball shortstop in the Negro leagues.
 He attended New Orleans University, and played the first seven or eight years for the Chicago American Giants.

 At age 57, Williams received votes listing him on the 1952 Pittsburgh Courier player-voted poll of the Negro leagues' best players ever.